Discover how taxes in Belgium work, including information on tax rates and federal taxes on income, companies, and

 Inheritance tax applies to the total value of the estate of a person settled in Belgium, or any property owned in Belgium if they are not settled there.
 How much tax you’ll pay varies from region to region.
 It is paid to the region in which the deceased was a tax resident for the majority of the last five years of their life.

 Belgium has a three-year rule for gifting movable and immovable property.
 This means that if you give something to an heir and then die within three years, they’ll then need to pay inheritance tax on the value of the gift.

 The rate of gift tax varies between regions.
-In Wallonia, it’s levied at 3.3% to 5.5% and in Brussels from 3% to 40%, depending on the value of the gift and whether the recipient is an heir.
+In Wallonia, it’s levied at 3.3% to 5.5% and in Brussels and Flanders from 3% to 40%, depending on the value of the gift and whether the recipient is an heir.

 Company taxes and VAT rates in Belgium